 Based on our own experiences and research, we have selected some of the best places to stay in Burlington for visitors.

-These vacation rentals and hotels are within a walking distance or a short Uber ride from the main downtown Burlington amenities like breweries, restaurants, museums, and other attractions.
+These vacation rentals and hotels are within a walking distance or a short Uber ride from downtown Burlington attractions including breweries, restaurants, and museums.

 The Downtown Burlington Home is a cozy vacation rental in a vibrant neighborhood that’s located just a short walk from the Church Street Marketplace.
 This Burlington VRBO has three bedrooms and sleeps up to 6 people.
 It features a spacious living room and a full kitchen that’s perfect for travelers seeking a homey stay.

-Out on the backyard you will find a grill, a place to enjoy outdoor meals and its own private hot tub.
+Out in the backyard, you will find a grill, a place to enjoy outdoor meals, and its own private hot tub.

-The Wellness Suite is nestled south of Burlington’s Downtown and offers an excellent place to stay for traveling duos.
+The Downtown Burlington Wellness Suite is nestled south of Burlington’s Downtown and offers an excellent place to stay for traveling couples.
 This vacation rental is recently renovated with beautiful, modern pieces that are made of natural materials.

 This apartment also comes equipped with a private deck, gas fireplace, and wellness amenities like filtered shower water and filtered air.

-The DoubleTree by Hilton offers an affordable yet comfortable place to stay in Burlington for those who want to have all the best amenities like on-site restaurants, a pool, and a gym, without spending a pretty penny.
+The DoubleTree by Hilton offers an affordable yet comfortable place to stay in Burlington for those who want to have amazing amenities like on-site restaurants, a pool, and a gym, without spending a lot.
 This is where we stayed and we highly recommend it for couples and budget travelers.